New plan to return killer whale Lolita to Puget Sound carries big risk

 The whale believed to be Toki’s mother is the matriarch of L-pod, one of three clans that make up the so-called southern resident killer whales, a genetically and socially distinct population that frequents the Salish Sea between Washington and British Columbia.
 There are 73 southern residents remaining.

-Plans call for bringing Lolita to a netted whale sanctuary of about 15 acres.
-She would be released into an enclosure the size of a couple of football fields within that sanctuary, where she would be under round-the-clock care.
+Plans call for bringing Lolita to a netted whale sanctuary of about 15 acres (6 hectares).
+She would be released into an enclosure the size of a couple football fields within that sanctuary, where she would be under round-the-clock care.

 “The first objective is to provide her the highest quality of life we can,” said Charles Vinick, a founder of the nonprofit Friends of Toki as well as executive director of the Whale Sanctuary Project.
 “Whether or not it becomes the dream of having her reunite with L-pod is something we have to rely on Lolita to show us.”